 Almost all health professionals recommend immunising children, especially against common childhood diseases like chickenpox, mumps or rubella, because getting any of these diseases could ill your little one.

 Organisations such as the Health Promotion Board (HPB), Singapore, and the World Health Organization (WHO) recommend childhood immunisations for many reasons.
-One of the primary reasons is that immunisation protects your little one against serious diseases that can have some pretty nasty complications.
+One of the primary reasons is that immunisation protects your little one against serious diseases that can have some pretty nasty complications by helping to strengthen a baby’s immune system.

 Children Vaccination